 Peel the butternut squash with a vegetable peeler.
 With a very sharp knife, slice off the top and bottom of the butternut squash to create a level surface for it to stand on either end and cut crosswise into 2 halves.
 Cut each half lengthwise into 2 more halves.
 Scoop out seeds and stringy parts with a spoon.
 Cut into 1/2 inch cubes and place on baking sheet lined with aluminum foil.
 Toss in 2 tablespoons olive oil.
 Season with salt and freshly ground black pepper.
 Roast for about 20 minutes, tossing once, until tender.
 Remove from oven and set aside to cool.

-Add ½ cup vegetable broth and whisk in corn meal over medium heat for about 5 minutes.
-Add, onion, garlic, and chopped bell peppers.
+Add ½ cup vegetable broth, onion, garlic, and chopped bell peppers.
 Stir over medium heat for another 5 more minutes.

 Add remaining vegetable broth, diced tomatoes, tomato paste, green chili, beans, corn, beans, Worcestershire sauce and spices.
 Simmer for at least 1 hour but 2 hours is recommended.
+Even better if prepared the day before and reheated.
 Season with salt to taste.
 Serve with shredded cheddar cheese, sour cream and sliced green onion.
 My favorite way is with a dollop of sour cream and green onion.